About Orange County Bariatric Surgeon Dr. Oliak

 The most common operation for weight loss at that time (late 1990’s) was open gastric bypass.
 Dr. Oliak thought this was a fantastic operation.
 With this one operation, patients could lose substantial weight and significantly improve their health.
 This resulted in very happy patients.

-The decision to become a bariatric surgeon was easy, but Dr. Oliak wanted to learn to do the operations laparoscopically.
+The decision to become a weight loss surgeon was easy, but Dr. Oliak wanted to learn to do the operations laparoscopically.
 At the time, open gastric bypass was the standard of care, and laparoscopic gastric bypass was considered experimental.
 Dr. Oliak’s belief was that if laparoscopic gastric bypass could be done safely, it would revolutionize the field of bariatric surgery.

 After residency training Dr. Oliak continued on to a one year laparoscopic surgery fellowship at Hackensack University Medical Center in New Jersey to learn laparoscopic gastric bypass.
 This fellowship was one of the first laparoscopic surgery fellowships in the country to focus on laparoscopic weight loss surgery.